It's Not My Fault

 In Thailand no matter what goes wrong most of the time no one will step up to take the blame.
 If people are late to work, they tend not to admit that they overslept.
 They prefer to blame the traffic.
 When a bus or truck driver high on amphetamines has an accident killing all passengers, he or she usually flees the scene.

 More than likely no one will step up and say, “Sorry.
 I really messed up.”
 If you choose to make the foolish decision of truly trying to get to the bottom of something, get ready for several twists and spins.
-The world can be one big scapegoat filled with250601k1.jpg half-truths, creative yarn spinning or the patter of feet as someone leaves the scene.
+The world can be one big scapegoat filled with half-truths, creative yarn spinning or the patter of feet as someone leaves the scene.

 ‘Not me’ has a nickname: saving face.
 In the majority of situations if someone really messes up, even when everyone is aware of it, no one will say anything.
 This keeps the incompetent person from looking bad.
 It ‘saves their face’, meaning their public image is somehow preserved although everyone is well aware of the blunder they have made.
 It also serves to avoid conflict.